acucciniello/ycharts-chrome-extension/README.md

 `$ cd ycharts-chrome-extension`

-3. Initialize Secret Keys with:
+3. Initialize Secret Keys with (fill in your own values):

 ```
 $ export SECRET_KEY='enterSecretKey'